 These dramatic merger events are only part of a larger show.
 There are two overarching flow patterns within this volume of the universe.
 All galaxies in one hemisphere of the region – including our own Milky Way – are streaming toward a single flat sheet.
 In addition, essentially every galaxy over the whole volume is flowing, as a leaf would in a river, toward gravitational attractors at far greater distances.

-Representations of the orbits can be seen in a video (below) and, alternatively, with an interactive model (below).
+Representations of the orbits can be seen in a video (above) and, alternatively, with an interactive model (below).
 With the interactive model, a viewer can pan, zoom, rotate, and pause/activate the time evolution of movement along orbits.
 The orbits are shown in a reference frame that removes the overall expansion of the universe.
 What we are seeing are the deviations from cosmic expansion caused by the interactions of local sources of gravity.

 The study, Action Dynamics of the Local Supercluster is published in the December 4 issue of The Astrophysical Journal.
 It is based on the measurement of 18,000 galaxy distances and a novel method for determining orbits called numerical action.
 The lead author, Ed Shaya of the University of Maryland, conducted this research in collaboration with Brent Tully, University of Hawaii, Yehuda Hoffman, Hebrew University in Israel, and Daniel Pomarede, University of Paris-Saclay in France.